asmuth/clip/fnordmetric-doc/documentation/metricdb_statsd_interface.md

     $ echo "foo:1" | nc -u -w0 127.0.0.1 8125

 This would insert the value "1" into the metric "foo".
+If no metric with this key exists yet, a new one will be created.

 Using metric labels with statsd